fbw-28/69-UIB-advanced_test/README.md

 # Test - UI-Basics

 ## Test Instructions
-* In the test folder in this repo, there are both html and css files as well as an images folder which contain the foundations of a computer store landing page!
+* In the [test folder](./test) in this repository, there are both html and css files as well as an images folder.
+These files contain the foundations of a computer store landing page!
 * The task is to follow the instructions below to complete the landing page.
 * Good luck!